cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-cardano-to-eth-migration-en.md

 ![continue-process](https://ucarecdn.com/a0819a8f-3690-417e-ac2e-74850615543b/)

-7. By clicking the ‘Continue process’ button, you will execute the smart contract and unlock ERC20-based tokens.
+7. By clicking the ‘Continue process’ button, you will execute the smart contract and unlock AGIX tokens.
 Once the smart contract is executed, you will receive tokens at your Metamask address.

 > Note that you can send multiple transactions under one conversion.
 Just send an additional transaction with Cardano-based tokens.